Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

 \subsection{Overview}

 In Section \ref{sec:synthetic-dst}, we give an abstract definition of the notion of oracle computation, based on our second perspective of oracle (inspired by synthetic descriptive set theory).
-Formally, we analyze various properties on multivalued functions, e.g., being computable transparent, inflationary, and idempotent, and link these properties to the way we access oracles.
+Formally, we analyze various properties on multivalued functions, e.g., being

+and link these properties to the way we access oracles.
 In computability theory, there are various notions of oracle computation, each of which is determined by fixing a reducibility notion that specifies how to access oracles.
-Well-known reducibility notions include Turing reducibility and many-one reducibillity \cite{Cooper,RogBook,SoareBook}, but in this article we also deal with Medvedev reducibility \cite{Medvedev}, Weihrauch reducibility \cite{pauly-handbook}, etc. Then, for example, we show that being computably transparent, inflationary, and idempotent correspond to the notions of universal oracle computation with exactly one query (Weihrauch reducibility), at most one query (pointed Weihrauch reducibility), and finitely many queries (Turing-Weihrauch reducibility), respectively.
+Well-known reducibility notions include Turing reducibility and many-one reducibillity \cite{Cooper,RogBook,SoareBook}, but in this article we also deal with Medvedev reducibility \cite{Medvedev}, Weihrauch reducibility \cite{CCA}, etc. Then, for example, we show that being computably transparent, inflationary, and idempotent correspond to the notions of universal oracle computation with exactly one query (Weihrauch reducibility), at most one query (pointed Weihrauch reducibility), and finitely many queries (Turing-Weihrauch reducibility), respectively.

+In Section \ref{sec:realizability}, we revisit this idea in the context of operations on the object $\Omega$ of truth-values.
+There are various additional properties of such operations, such as being